 Dr Paul Pryor, Lecturer in Cell Biology: host-pathogen interactions focused around the biology of the phagolysosomal compartment of macrophages.

-Dr Nathalie Signoret, Lecturer in Immunology: chemokine receptors and their cross talk with TLRs in the regulation of macrophage function.
+Dr Nathalie Signoret, Senior Lecturer in Immunology: chemokine receptors and their cross talk with TLRs in the regulation of macrophage function.

 Professor Deborah F Smith, Professor of Molecular Parasitology: functional post genomic analysis of Leishmania and Trypanosoma and identification of novel drug targets in trypanosomatid parasites.